iquidus/explorer/README.md

 ### Known Issues

-**scipt is already running.**
+**script is already running.**

-If you receive this message when lauching the sync script either a) a sync is currently in progress, or b) a previous sync was killed or crashed before it completed.
+If you receive this message when launching the sync script either a) a sync is currently in progress, or b) a previous sync was killed before it completed.
 If you are certian a sync is not in progress remove the index.pid from the tmp folder in the explorer root directory.

     rm tmp/index.pid